NStrowbridge/Salamandra_skin_colour_methylation_expression/Expression_preprocessing/README_expression_preprocessing.md

-The following provides a concise overview of each analysis script for expression pre-processing, including its purpose and software versions.
+The following provides a concise overview of each analysis script for pre-processing the expression data, including its purpose and software versions.

 **01_Align_count_samtools_Nanoplot_kmer19.sh**